 The GFA community of over 700 students and over 150 faculty and staff arrive at school using a variety of transportation options.
 GFA works hard to ensure that our community is accessible to families from towns all around the Fairfield/Westchester area.

 In an effort to increase access via community stops, GFA has created a comprehensive system of bus/van routes.
 There are four community-stop routes: Trumbull/Bridgeport/Fairfield, Wilton/Weston/Westport/Fairfield, Greenwich/Stamford/New Canaan, and Stamford/Darien/Norwalk.
 Specific details will be made available at the time of registration.
-We anticipate the cost for round-trip bus route to be $3,300 and one-way $1,700.
-Registration will be on a first-come, first-served basis.
-Please continue to check this page for registration updates.

 The car drop-off line is also part of our community culture.
 Students are greeted by administrators and staff, and parents can move through the drop-off line and be on their way quickly.
 Parents can access the names of families in your neighborhood through our online directory to create carpools.